 Organic cotton is better for the producers and the ecosystem in which it is produced.
-Instead of more toxic pesticides and fertilisers, the special ingredients - cow poo and wee - keep the soil fertile and the pests away.
+Instead of more toxic pesticides and fertilisers, co planting and insect traps are used along with the special ingredient - cow poo.
 It encourages biodiversity and leads to the extra soft feel of our products.

 Less inputs also means less water, but even organic cotton is still a thirsty crop.
 The fields that grow the organic cotton for our products are in the North of India, where the monsoons fill reservoirs that supply almost all the water needed.

 - Rain water, co planting, insect traps and cow poo

 - GOTS certified organic